What Distinguishes Hard Money Loans from Bridge Loans? A Comparison of Bridge Loans and Hard Money Loans.

 Bridge Loan Financing

-Bridge loans act as a “bridge” from buying the asset to putting the actual financing on it.
-In most cases, investors tend to rely on lines of credit or banks for such funding, but after the credit crunch and banking crisis, banks set higher limits on these lines of credit.
-Until now, the credit limits have not reached acceptable levels as before the crunch, even with today’s buying opportunities becoming more compelling.
+Bridge loans serve as a “bridge” between buying the asset and securing the actual financing.
+In most cases, investors rely on lines of credit or banks for such funding; however, after the credit crunch and banking crisis, banks have set higher limits on these lines.
+Until now, credit limits have not reached acceptable levels, as they were before the crunch, even with today’s buying opportunities becoming more compelling.

 Hard Money Loan Financing

-On the other hand, hard money lenders make loans with money that originates from private investors.
-The loans carry interest rates and original fees, which in most cases are above the market regarding long-term financing.
+On the other hand, hard-money lenders make loans using funds from private investors.
+The loans carry interest rates and original fees that, in most cases, exceed the market rate for long-term financing.
 This means that such loans are what investors are looking to pay off quickly so they can refinance them into traditional loans.
-Most private lenders wouldn’t be picky in the deals they finance as long as they get paid back.
+Most private lenders wouldn’t be picky about the deals they finance as long as they get paid back.

-Although private bridge loans can be more expensive than a line of credit, they are still more advantageous because many deals require bridge financing and are more profitable than their counterparts in the past.
+Although private bridge loans can be more expensive than a line of credit, they remain advantageous because many deals require bridge financing and are more profitable than in the past.
 If you want to get deals done and seize the advantages in today’s property pricing, you need to be deep-pocketed or, in some way, take out a bridge loan.
-Since hard money is readily available in the market and given its unmatched benefits, it’s essential if you opt for one or two reputable lenders.
-This way, you can quickly take advantage of the unpredictability of such buying opportunities.
+Since hard money is readily available in the market and offers unmatched benefits, it’s essential to choose one or two reputable lenders.
+This way, you can quickly capitalize on the unpredictability of such buying opportunities.

 Search within Paperfree.com